Episodes: Eight (half-hour)

 It all comes down to fear.
 Alice is scared to death that she’ll mess up Ben’s kids, they way her own parents messed her up.

 When their first meeting is a disaster, she bails and makes some alcohol-fueled bad choices.
 Although the next morning Alice is certain she has ruined everything, Ben assures her they can make it work.

 Will Alice be able to hack life and love with a family man?
 Will she and the kids learn to live together?
 How long will Mary continue to manifest and how much mischief will she make?

 What do you think?
 Do you like the Imaginary Mary TV show?
-Should it be cancelled or renewed for another season on ABC?
+Should it have been cancelled or renewed for a second season on ABC?